carlosedu1234/-defend-the-orde/README.md

 ## GAME FEACTURES

 game mode
-with the mouse pointer clicking on the map where the turret will automatically be placed, which will cost 50 gold coins
+with the mouse pointer clicking on the map where the turret will automatically be placed -which will cost 50 gold coins
-- for each enemy you defeat you will get 15
+-for each enemy you defeat you will get 15
 -When you defeat your enemies, they will hurt, increasing their life little by little to increase their difficulty